 When it comes to learning how to manage anxiety, you need to take into account the type, frequency and timing, your "personal brand" of anxiety.

 In the modern world we hear the word "anxiety" used as a general term, but in reality, anxiety is actually a clinical condition connected to a list of different disorders.
 For instance, you might have anxiety that is caused by a phobia or phobias.
-As an example, you might be terribly afraid of heights, small spaces or being out in crowds.
+As an example, you might be terribly afraid of heights, small spaces, while driving or being out in crowds.
 You may experience extreme nervousness at certain times and experience anxiety after eating or anxiety during pregnancy.
 Additionally there is post traumatic stress, panic disorders, OCD, and generalized anxiety disorder.

 How to manage anxiety depends on the type, how often it occurs and your personal make up.
-Millions of people take mood altering dugs but studies show that 65% of people on anti-anxiety medication get addicted to them.
+Millions of people take mood altering drugs but studies show that 65% of people on anti-anxiety medication get addicted to them.

 But one thing is sure, regardless of the kind of anxiety you experience, what medications, alternative remedies, stress/ anxiety management techniques you use, or natural supplements you take, you can ALWAYS employ the power of mind to work for you.